New Americans Initiative

 Call to Action

 On Nov.
-21, 2014, the President established the White House Task Force on New Americans — a government-wide effort tasked with better integrating immigrants and refugees into American communities in three key areas: civically, economically, and linguistically.
+21, 2014, President Obama established the White House Task Force on New Americans — a government-wide effort tasked with better integrating immigrants and refugees into American communities in three key areas: civically, economically, and linguistically.
 The Task Force identified goals and recommended actions, which showcase the critical role that all of us across human services can play: Strengthening Communities by Welcoming All Residents—A federal strategic action plan on immigrant and refugee integration.

 - Read the ACF blog: Strengthening Communities by Welcoming All Residents to learn more about key areas and resources in this plan to help support ACF’s work and populations.